 Until March 31, 2016, Costco stores will still accept AMEX cards.
 So if you have the AMEX Fidelity card, you can use it at Costco to pay for purchases.
 And when you receive your new Fidelity Visa card, you can use it at Costco for cash back beginning in Spring 2016.

 This is an easy way to get an additional 2% rebate when you shop at Costco stores (or anywhere else that accepts Visa cards)!

 Should You Sign-Up for The New Fidelity Visa?

 This card is a fantastic option for folks who like simplicity.
 That’s because you’ll earn a flat 2% cash back everywhere you shop.

-And you can earn even more with the Discover it Miles card, which will give you effectively 3% back on all purchases (3 miles per $1 you spend) for the 1st card year.
-That’s because you get 1.5 miles per $1 you spend on all purchases and your miles are doubled after the 12th billing cycle.
+And you can earn even more with the Discover it® Miles card, you earn 1.5 miles per $1 you spend on all purchases and your miles are matched after the 12th billing cycle.

 I prefer earning points with cards like the Chase Sapphire Preferred.
 Because you can transfer your points to travel partners like Hyatt and United Airlines for Big Travel.

 But the Fidelity Visa card is a good choice if you want: